 No matter the reason why you’re guest posting, your content creation should be flawless.

 Ah, duplicate content.
 This is the number one guest post killer.
 If you duplicate content, it will be rejected, hand’s down.
 You can use programs such as Copyscape.com to avoid duplication.
-The reason why duplicate content is hated by so many is because it drops a website’s ranking greatly.
+The reason why duplicate content is hated by so many is that it drops a website’s ranking greatly.
 The reason why this is, is because Google has to decide which site with the same content on it is valuable to readers.

 Here’s an example of duplicate content being flagged in Copyscape.com.